Wing Commander IV: The Price of Freedom

-Wing Commander IV: The Price of Freedom is the fourth main game in the Wing Commander science fiction space combat simulator video game series, produced by Origin Systems and released by Electronic Arts for the PC in 1996 and the Sony PlayStation in 1997 (the game was also released on the North American PlayStation Network Store in 2009).
+Wing Commander IV: The Price of Freedom is the fourth main game in the Wing Commander science fiction space combat simulator video game series, produced by Origin Systems and released by Electronic Arts for the PC in 1996 and the PlayStation in 1997 (the game was also released on the North American PlayStation Network Store in 2009).

 The first game set after the end of the Terran-Kilrathi War, Wing Commander IV depicts a galaxy in the midst of a chaotic transition, with human civilians, Kilrathi survivors and former soldiers on both sides attempting to restabilize their lives.
 A novelization, by William R. Forstchen and Ben Ohlander, was published on October 1, 1996.

 Gameplay

-Wing Commander IV is a simulator game in which players take on the role of Col. Christoper "Maverick" Blair, a veteran pilot of enormous repute, as he flies starfighters.
+Wing Commander IV is a simulator game in which players take on the role of Col. Christopher "Maverick" Blair, a veteran pilot of enormous repute, as he flies starfighters.
 Players are presented with a series of missions, and must complete (or at least survive) them to progress the plot.

 In between missions, the player controls Blair aboard a carrier, initially the TCS Lexington, during which he may engage in conversations with other characters.
 These conversations are portrayed in FMV cut scenes.
 At the player's discretion, Blair may undertake a mission briefing, delivered by the ship's captain, and then select his wingman and fighter craft.
 Each fighter comes with qualities such as durability, maneuverability, top speed, mounted energy weapons, and number of available missile hardpoints, whose loadouts may be specified by the player.
 Upon completing the mission, Blair lands at the carrier to repeat the cycle again.

 Starfighter combat revolves around close-in dogfights with ships' guns as their primary weapon.
 Missiles may be used, and ECM used to defend against them; each fighter has a limited supply of both.
 Every fighter has shields, which regenerate over time, as well as vehicle armor, which does not.
 An attacker must penetrate both layers of defenses to destroy the fighter.
 Each fighter also has a limited energy pool from which to fire its guns; while this, too, regenerates, the gap in firing patterns may be long enough for the defending fighter to re-establish its shields.
 In emergencies, pilots may use ejection seats to escape their craft.

-Blair may select his wingman from amongst a number of non-player characters.
+Blair may select his wingmen from amongst a number of non-player characters.
 Wingman have different flying styles and performances in combat, from their skill at maneuvering to their marksmanship to the likelihood with which they will accept Blair's orders.

 The game includes a large number of branching conversations in which the players must choose which response Blair will give.
 The choice may affect the other person's attitude toward Blair, the morale of the entire crew, the player's next assignment and the game's ending.